 You are here

-- Garth Knox is participating in the Creative Fellowships Initiative in partnership with School of Music.
+- Garth Knox participated in the Creative Fellowships Initiative in partnership with School of Music.

-- Garth Knox and The Six Tones will be performing at the Harry Partch Festival on Friday, May 11.
+- Garth Knox and The Six Tones performed at the Harry Partch Festival on Friday, May 11, 2018.

 Garth Knox was born in Ireland and grew up in Scotland.
 Being the youngest of four children who all played string instruments, he was encouraged to take up the viola, and he quickly decided to make this his career.
 He studied at the Royal College of Music in London with Fredrick Riddle, where he won several prizes for viola and for chamber music.
 Thereafter he played with most of the leading groups in London in a mixture of all repertoires, from baroque to contemporary music.